 Wear turkey camo colours that help you blend in with your surroundings.
 Shaded colours like greens, browns with black work well for the woods, whereas browns and beiges will help disguise you in the fields.
 Pay attention to the foilage during season changes.

-Concluding the Best Camo for Turkey Hunting
+Concluding the Best Camo for Turkey Hunting Success

 Remember that the turkey’s behaviour and eyesight play a vital role in the success of your hunt.
 Make sure you choose a camo pattern best suited for the hunting season.
 That means natural-looking gear!
-It’s even a good idea to wear a face mask to help blend in.
+It’s even a good idea to wear a camo face mask and camo gloves to help blend in.
 All that’s left is to position yourself by that big ol’ oak tree, grab your slate calls, box calls or mouth calls and wait for that ol’ Tom to eat an acorn.
 If you see the turkey look in your direction and you move, it’s game over!
 Remember, you only have a single shot.

 I hope you found my Best Camo for Turkey Hunting guide helpful.
 I would love to hear what your favourite camo pattern is.